 -

-This capacity building program is initiated by MDEC to bridge the gap of arts and technology, expanding the world of XR storytelling in the region.
+This capacity-building program is initiated by MDEC to bridge the gap between arts and technology, expanding the world of XR storytelling in the region.

-If you are interested in building a Virtual Reality or Augmented reality that tells a story of transmission, a practice that is passed down from generation to generation or anything in regards to living history.
+If you are interested in building a Virtual Reality or Augmented reality that tells a story of transmission, a practice that is passed down from generation to generation or anything regarding living history.
 Get in touch with us now!

 -